ncrowther/outlookAPI/README.md

 **Step 5:** Under Toolset, select 'Add tool', then import [/api/openapi.yaml: ](./api/openapi.yaml).

-**Step 6:** select the following API operations:
+**Step 6:** select all the API operations:

 ![Create Connection](/images/apiOperations.png)

 **Step 7:** Press Next to enter the connections screen

 **Step 8:** Select 'Add a new connection'.
-Enter the following and then press 'Save and continue'
+Enter the following and press 'Save and continue'

 ![Create Connection](/images/createOutlookConnection.png)

-**Step 9:**  For the draft environment, select an autentication type of BasicAuth and a server URL of www.ibm.com
+**Step 9:**  For the Draft environment, select an autentication type of BasicAuth and a server URL of www.ibm.com

 **Step 10:** Select Team Credentials and press the Connect button

-**Step 11:**  Enter a username of test, and the password is the access token copied in step 2:
+**Step 11:**  Enter a username of test, and the password is the token copied in step 2:

 ![Create Draft Connection](/images/createCredsDraft.png)

-**Step 12:**  Repeat the step above for the Live environment.
+**Step 12:**  Repeat steps 9-11 for the Live environment.
 Press Save.

 ![Create Draft Connection](/images/createCredsLive.png)